Excavation of Haile Selassie's remains: Event

 On 17 February 1992, the Ethiopian Radio announced the remains of Ethiopian Emperor Haile Selassie were exhumed from beneath his office in the National Palace by workmen.
 This happened almost a year after the collapse of the Derg regime and the power of the Ethiopian People's Revolutionary Democratic Front (EPRDF).
 His remains were kept in the Ba'ata Mariam Church near the tomb of Menelik II, lying in a glass-fronted box on a shelf in the perfumed crypt until the burial ceremony took place on 23 July, the 100th anniversary of his birth.
 Mengistu Haile Mariam was widely suspected in the involvement of the covert burial.
 Forensic examination was expected to determine the cause of death of the Emperor despite the burial ceremony that was set up spontaneously.

 His monarchist supporters as well as family members alleged that he was killed by Mengistu and his six army officers, a claim reiterated by several exiled prominent people during the reign of the Derg.
 The government of Ethiopia under transitional government did not find corroborating evidence for a murder charge at the time.
 A forensic examination took his skull's jaw bone and teeth to test whether the Emperor was murdered.
 According to officials close to Mengistu, they had seen the Emperor in healthy condition and had not shown fear of being murdered in the night before his death.
 Likewise, Eshetu Tekle Mariam reiterated similar assertions that the Emperor was in good condition before a valet found him dead.
 The valet said he found his body lying with his face off his bed, after being alerted by the stench from the rot.
-Haile Selassie reburied at Holy Trinity Cathedral in Addis Ababa on 5 November 2000 carried by a small coffin.
+Haile Selassie was reburied at the Holy Trinity Cathedral in Addis Ababa on 5 November 2000 carried by a small coffin.